GSA-TTS/identity-site/content/_help/manage-your-account/add-or-change-your-authentication-method._en.md

 ---
 [An authentication method](/help/get-started/authentication-methods/) is an additional layer of security for your account.
 We recommend having at least two authentication methods for your account in case you lose one method.

-If you lost your authentication method and do not have a backup connected to your account, you will need to [delete your current login.gov account](/help/manage-your-account/delete-your-account/) and create a new one.
+If you lost your authentication method and do not have a backup connected to your account, you will need to [delete your current Login.gov account](/help/manage-your-account/delete-your-account/) and create a new one.

 ## Add or change your authentication method: